HexiumOS/Hexium/README.md

 ## **⚙️ Building**

 This project requires a nightly version of Rust because it uses some unstable features.
 You might need to run `rustup update nightly --force` to update to the latest nightly even if some components such as `rustfmt` are missing it.
+Additionally, ensure you have `rustc` and `cargo` version 1.86 or higher installed.

+You will also need `xorriso`, a tool for creating ISO images.

 You can build the project by running: